Data, metadata, and configuration

 • Communicate to other modules by setting the appropriate configuration values.

-Top-level configuration for message_ix_models and message_data.
+Core/top-level settings for message_ix_models and message_data.

 cache_path: str | None = None